 GFRG Rapidwall Sustainable Load Bearing Building System.
 Formglas - General Contacts - Asia.
 Glass Fibre Reinforced Gypsum Demonstration Building | Office Of Alumni Affairs.
 Glass Fibre Reinforced gypsum (GFRC) , Panels, Price, Construction Details, For homes india, Buildings.
 The Possibility of building a house in just two weeks may seem like a joke to many.
 And those who intend to laugh it off should know that it is true and practicable.
 We are talking about walls built using GFRG panels, otherwise known as Glass Fibre Reinforced Gypsum Panels, manufactured by a Cochin based organization, FACT.
 These panels which are made using substances like gypsum and glass fibre is manufactured at their factory located at Ambalamukal.

+We can already see smile on your face; unless you're into construction business.
+The engineers at IIT-M's Civil Engineering department have demonstrated their technology by constructing a two-story building using GFRG (glass fibre reinforced gypsum) panels.
 The demo house constructed entirely within the IIT Madras campus comprises of four flats, with two on each floor.
 Prof. Rapidwall for housing.
 Towards cheaper, mass-scale housing.
 Can panels made of gypsum reinforced with glass fibre be used as load-bearing walls replacing brick in a multi-storied building?
 Can they also be used as floor/roof in place of reinforced cement concrete (RCC) slab?

 The simple answer is, yes.
 A few years ago, Rapidwall Building Systems, Australia, developed a technology to make gypsum strong and water-resistant enough to be used as load-bearing walls.
 This is by calcining process where glass fibre is combined with gypsum plaster to produce glass fibre reinforced gypsum (GFRG) panels.
 They have developed a technology to make GFRG panels to be also used as floor/roof, thus eliminating the use of RCC slabs.

+They also collaborated in the indigenous development of an excellent water-proofing material.
+A demonstration building — ground plus first floor — is being built inside the IIT-M campus.
+A panel has two skins of 15 mm thickness that are interconnected at regular intervals (25 cm).
+Cut the cost of construction.
+Did you know?
 We have about 31 million tonnes of stockpiled gypsum, generated as waste at various fertilizer plants.
 And we have a housing shortage of 26.5 million homes.
 The researchers at the Department of Civil Engineering in IIT Madras decided to put these two numbers together to come up with a brand new idea — a housing construction technology that combines gypsum with glass fibres to manufacture lightweight pre-fab building panels.
-Blog: How IIT Madras built a flat for 6.5 lakhs.
-Chennai: Devdas Menon, Professor in Department of Civil Engineering - IIT Madras, explains how they came about building a flat that could create affordable housing for masses.
+Called Glass Fibre Reinforced Gypsum or GFRG panels, they enable substantial savings in the use of conventional building material.

 The challenge is to make these aspirations a reality, by providing for an affordable solution.
 Ideally, the solution should be scalable - to reach the masses - and should be quickly built, and at the same time addresses issues of sustainability and quality.
 Clearly, we need a 'game changer' in the housing industry.
-Advantages over conventional buildings: Archive: Home builders in low cost GFRG Construction - Kochi - Apartments.
-Welcome to Department of Science and Technology, Govt. of India.
-Technology Systems Programme 24.)
+Advantages over conventional buildings: - High speed of construction: GFRG demo building with four flats in two storeys (total 1981 sq.ft.) built within a month!
+The GFRG panels for the 'demo building' at IIT Madras have come from the plant of FACT-RCF Building Products Ltd, Kochi, using reprocessed gypsum from FACT.
+Archive: Home builders in low cost GFRG Construction - Kochi - Apartments.
+Welcome to Department of Science and Technology, Govt. of India :: Technology Systems Programme 24.)
 Affordable Mass Housing using Glass Fibre Reinforced Gypsum (GFRG) Panels This project aims to bring a recent innovation in building design, using GFRG panels, to a stage of technology transfer to the building industry.

 GFRG is a new building panel product, made essentially of gypsum plaster, reinforced with glass fibre rovings.
 GFRG demo building constructed recently at IIT Madras.
 Glass Fibre Reinforced gypsum (GFRC) , Panels, Price, Construction Details, For homes india, Buildings.